NERC-CEH/RainfallQC/docs/tutorials.rst

 Below, we run a check from the ``gauge_checks`` and ``timeseries_checks`` modules.

 .. code-block:: python
-    :caption: Running a daily accumulation check on a single rain gauge
+    :caption: Running a QC checks on a single rain gauge

         import polars as pl